macarie/compatto/readme.md

 Throws a `TypeError` if the argument is not the correct type.

-Notes:

-- If the compression and decompression dictionaries don't match the result will likely **not** be a human-readable string.
+_Please note that if the dictionary used to compress a string is not the same used to decompress the generated buffer, the result of the decompression will most likely **not** be correct._

+### dictionary

+Type: `string[]`

+This is compatto's standard dictionary.
+Remember that even if it is the _standard_ one, it must be explicitly set by the user!

 ## Browser support